-As of the vSphere 6.0 release, VMware Tools have expanded support for guest statistics.
-Rather than offering a fixed set of statistics after calling VMGuestLib\UpdateInfo(), a larger and extensible set of statistics are available by calling VMGuestLib\StatGet(), or through the CLI.
+As of the vSphere 6.0 release, VMware Tools have expanded support for guest operating system statistics.
+Rather than offering a fixed set of statistics after calling VMGuestLib\UpdateInfo(), a larger and extensible set of statistics are available by calling VMGuestLib\StatGet(), or by using the CLI.